Limiting Mailbox and User Access with Application Permissions using RBAC

 Name A label for the assignment.

 Role Use Application EWS.AccessAsApp for EWS.
-For Graph, this role is still required to scope access.

 App The Application (client) ID.